 Today, there are around 2,000 of these beauties left in Holland, Each features its own unique design aesthetic and quirks, but they speak volumes about times since past.
 These windmills complement the landscape in a unique way.
 In a country so flat, windmills tower over the landscape, dominating the fields below.
 It’s a unique reminder of how vast the region is, as well as how spread out civilization was.
 And, to this day, they draw visitors from around the world.

 Spindly-legged, stilted wooden dwellings are common in areas throughout Asia like the Mekong Delta or its stunning lakes.
 They feature a basic design that serves a purpose above all else.
 Their high-rise design ensures the home isn’t flooded during monsoon season.
 To this day, the design exudes a sentimental charm of old-world Asia.

 In rustic areas like these, the roofs and walls usually feature thatched with bamboo and palm fronds.
 This affords visitors the unique feeling of being fully absorbed and consumed by nature.
 And, from the outside, the stilted design gives one the impression that nature, itself, built the home.
 However, form and function blend here, offering an impressive, time-tested design aesthetic.
 The elegant stilts seem almost like spider legs, towering over jungle terrain, keeping residents safe from the dangers below.

 Architectural Design Evolves Through Time

-The most beautiful part of an architectural design is that it offers a vast treasure trove of cultural insight.
+The most beautiful part of architectural design is that it offers a vast treasure trove of cultural insight.
 Each design gives visitors a glimpse into the culture and landscape.
 And, ultimately, so many of these unique styles blend seamlessly with the landscape around them.
 It’s worth exploring the world if only to gain insight into the unique designs and styles that each culture uses and adapts for themselves.